muratk3n/thirdwave/en/README.md

 ---

-Haha of course PCA of simple sinusodial wld be like this.. imagine self at that blue line u constantly see plot moving up and down from you - largest variation.
+Haha of course PCA of simple sinusodial wld be like this.. imagine self at that blue line u constantly see points of plot falling all over you - largest variation.

 <img width="340" src="https://pbs.twimg.com/media/ExYlEFJWYAAFleu?format=png&name=small"/>